-- 10.1 All remaining sites are considered 'reasonable alternatives' and have been assessed further for their suitability and deliverability through the Sustainability Appraisal 2022, Habitat Regulations Assessment 2022, Whole Plan Viability Assessment 2022 and other evidence base documents.
+10.1 All remaining sites are considered 'reasonable alternatives' and will be assessed further for their suitability and deliverability through the Sustainability Appraisal 2021, Habitat Regulations Assessment 2021, Whole Plan Viability Assessment 2021 and other evidence base documents.

-- 10.2 Other evidence includes:
+10.2 Other evidence includes:

-- Bassetlaw Green Gap Study 2020;

-- Bassetlaw Landscape Assessment 2009 and Site Allocation Landscape Assessment 2019 and addendums in 2020 and 2021;

-- Strategic Flood Risk Assessment Level 1 2020 and Level 2 2021;

-- Sequential Test (Flood Risk) 2022;

-- Bassetlaw Transport Assessment 2022;

-- Land Availability Assessment 2022;

-- Housing and Economic Development Needs Assessment 2020.

-- Heritage Methodology paper 2022

-- 10.3 The Sustainability Appraisal (SA) process itself does not allocate sites; rather it is another part of the evidence to inform the overall site selection process.
+- Bassetlaw Green Gap Study 2020; - Bassetlaw Landscape Assessment 2009 and Site Allocation Landscape Assessment 2019 and addendums in 2020 and 2021; - Strategic Flood Risk Assessment Level 1 2020 and Level 2 2021; - Sequential Test (Flood Risk) 2021 and 2022; - Bassetlaw Transport Assessment 2021 and 2022; - Bassetlaw Gypsy and Traveller Assessment 2019 and 2021 - Land Availability Assessment 2022; - Housing and Economic Development Needs Assessment 2022. - Heritage Methodology paper 2022 - 10.3 The Sustainability Appraisal (SA) process itself does not allocate sites; rather it is another part of the evidence to inform the overall site selection process.
 The Scoping Report identifies a Framework for assessing the likely significant effects of the plan based on 14 sustainability objectives and a number of guide questions for how the objective will be achieved.
 In order to assess the likely significant effects of potential development sites on these objectives a number of site selection criteria have been identified which have been used to appraise the sustainability of site options using a slightly simplified matrix of symbols compared to the ones set out in the Scoping Report.
 The Sustainability Appraisal's 'Sustainability Objectives and the Criteria' as identified below:

 ++ Significant positive effect likely

-++ /- Mixed significant positive and minor negative effects likely
+++/- Mixed significant positive and minor negative effects likely

 + Minor positive effect likely

 +/- or ++/ Mixed minor or significant effects likely

 - Minor negative effect likely

 /+ Mixed significant negative and minor positive effects likely

 Significant negative effect likely

-0 Negligible effect likely
+0 Negligible effect likely ?

-?
 Likely effect uncertain